 We started our Tallinn trip on the edge of the old town, at the Viru Gate, which forms part of the original city walls.
 Flower stalls lined up on our left as we approached the gate itself. (the picture below was taken later in the day, and we wanted to share this one as it looks so pretty all lit up!)

 The city centre is mostly pedestrianised.
-Walking up through the cobbled streets lined with shops selling Viking and amber souvenirs, we soon ended up on the magnificent Town Hall Square.
-The vast open space was originally used as the market place, however today it is lined with open-air cafes.
+Walking up through the cobbled streets lined with shops selling Viking and amber souvenirs, we soon ended up on the magnificent Town Hall Square, which is one of the most important things to see in Tallinn in one day.
+The vast open space was originally used as the marketplace, however today it is lined with open-air cafes.
 Although we visited outside of the festive season, the Town Hall Square is where the famous Tallinn Christmas market takes place each year in December.
 I cannot imagine how cold it must be to visit then!